biotspectra/Api-Documentataion/README.md

 # Third Party API Integrations

-We've written a quick step-by-step guide to walk you through how to login using our Login api, make your first API call inside your system, and interpret the results.
+We've written a quick step-by-step guide to walk you through how to integrate our Api's, make your first API call inside your system, and interpret the results.

 ## Introduction